tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 kubectl get secret $(kubectl get serviceaccount tigercub -o jsonpath='{range .secrets[*]}{.name}{"\n"}{end}' | grep token) -o go-template='{{.data.token | base64decode}}' && echo
 ```

-6. Copy the token where you can easily retrieve it later as we will use the token to access Calico Enterprise UI throughout the training.
+6. Copy the token where you can easily retrieve it later.
-7. Access the Manager UI by browsing to the following URL and paste your token in token field.
+7. Access the Manager UI by browsing to the following URL and paste your token into token field.

 **Note:** Do not foroget to replace `<LABNAME>` with your lab instance name.2